redhat-buildpacks/poc/kaniko/README.md

 During the build, kaniko will parse the Dockerfile, execute the different docker commands (RUN, COPY, ...) and the resulting content will be pushed into an image.

-Kaniko will create different layers under the folder `/kaniko` as `sha256:xxxxx.tgz` files where `xxxxxx` corresponds the [layer.digest](https://pkg.go.dev/github.com/google/go-containerregistry@v0.7.0/pkg/name#Digest).
+Kaniko will create different layers under the folder `/kaniko` as `sha256:xxxxx.tgz` files where `xxxxxx` corresponds the [layer.digest](https://pkg.go.dev/github.com/google/go-containerregistry@v0.7.0/pkg/name#Digest) which is the hash of the compressed layer.

 The layer files will be then copied to the mounted volume `/cache`.